Kirtland’s 377th Dental Clinic ensures Air Force readiness

-Members of the 377th Dental Clinic pose for a group photo at Kirtland Air Force Base, N.M., Jan.
-31, 2024.
+Highlighting the clinic's commitment to excellence, the team recently received the 2023 Team 3rd Quarter Award during the 377 MDG 3rd quarter award ceremony.

+“Our team here is awesome.
+We have some of the best Airmen that are hard workers and can think critically,” exclaimed Hennis.
+“It was impressive to see we won and see the culmination of everything we are doing and know we are appreciated.”

 Through their mission-driven approach, collaborative efforts, and continued training and preparation, the 377th Dental Clinic ensures the well-being of Kirtland’s Airmen and service members, contributing significantly to the overall readiness of the Air Force.
-(U.S. Air Force photo by Senior Airman Karissa Dick.)

 |Date Taken: